louisabraham/tomaster/README.md

     k : int
         Number of nearest neighbors to build the graph with neighbors : np.ndarray
-        Array of shape (n, dim)
+        Array of shape (n, k)
     distances : np.ndarray
-        Array of shape (n, dim)
+        Array of shape (n, k)
+    density : np.ndarray
+        Array of shape (n,)
+    metric: str
+        "l2" or "cosine"

+    raw : bool
+        if True, returns the merge edges

-    tau : float or None
+    tau : float
         Prominence threshold.
-Must not be specified if `n_clusters` is given. relative_tau : bool
-        If `relative_tau` is set to `True`, `tau` will be multiplied by the standard deviation of the densities, making easier to have a unique value of `tau` for multiple datasets. n_clusters : int or None
+    n_clusters : int
         Target number of clusters.

-Must not be specified if `tau` is given. keep_cluster_labels : bool
+    keep_cluster_labels : bool
         If False, converts the labels to make them contiguous and start from 0.

     Returns
     -------
     clusters : np.ndarray
-        Array of shape (n,) containing the cluster indexes. tau : float
+        if raw is False (default), array of shape (n,) containing the cluster indices edges : list
-        Prominence threshold.
-Only present if `n_clusters` was given.
+        if raw is True, spanning tree as list of (persistence, point1, point2)
     """

 def tomato_img(